 7. WhatsApp Chat Analyzer

 If you are absolutely worried and not comfortable about sharing your private WhatsApp chat history with a 3rd party app or website, there is an alternative.
-WhatsApp Chat Analyzer is an open source software that is available on GitHub to download.
+WhatsApp Chat Analyzer is open-source software that is available on GitHub to download.
 It has been written in Python.
 You can install it on your laptop so there is no need to upload your backup anywhere.

 WhatsApp Chat Analyzer